sjogwren/Productmanager.WebApi/README.md

 ```
-CREATE DATABASE dbFruitSA
+CREATE DATABASE dbZainFruitSA
 GO

-USE dbFruitSA
+USE dbZainFruitSA
 GO

 select * from